Aloysius P. Kelley, S.J. Chair in Catholic Studies

 - Theology and Critical Theory: the Discourse of the Church (Abingdon Press, 1990)

-Paul Lakeland is a member of the American Academy of Religion, the Catholic Theological Society of America, and the independent ecumenical association of systematic and constructive theologians, the Workgroup for Constructive Theology.
+Paul Lakeland is a member of the American Academy of Religion, the Catholic Theological Society of America, and the American Theological Society.
 His academic and research interests include the roles of the laity in the Catholic Church, the Papacy, religion and literature, and the relations between religious commitment and progressive politics.

 He can be reached at email@example.com